Sip Trunking vs PRI – Differences

 - PRI does not need any internet connection to work.
 SIP trunking requires a high-speed internet connection.

-- In PRI, upgradation to more capacity requires, more lines, while in SIP trunking no need for additional lines.
+- In PRI, capacity scaling requires, more lines, while in SIP trunking no need for additional lines.

 - Call quality is guaranteed in PRI.
 Quality of call in SIP Trunking depends on internet speed.

 - PRI uses circuit switching, while SIP trunking uses packet switching.